Angry and divided, South Korea mourns on anniversary of ferry disaster

 "They are going to have to take responsibility."

-The year since the ferry sank during a routine voyage from Incheon to Jeju island has been one of both grief and anger towards the government for the families of victims.
+The year since the ferry sank during a routine voyage from Incheon to Jeju island has been one of both grief and anger toward the government for the families of victims.

 Park's prime minister was booed off by an angry crowd when he tried to visit the memorial altar in Ansan, home of Danwon High School, which lost 250 of its students on a class trip.